DSCmatter/twitterbot/README.md

-# twitterbot
+# Twitter Bot

-This is a twitter bot supposedly made to reply to a post as given by the 'id' provided by the user
+This is a Twitter bot designed to reply to a post as specified by the 'id' provided by the user.

-keys/tokens are removed for privacy reasons

-To be noted:
-This bot has 0auth access which means it can only do certain things which include:
+## Functionality
+- This bot uses OAuth access, allowing it to perform limited actions on Twitter.
+- Current capabilities include:

-1. Creating a text based post
+  - Creating a text-based post.
-2. Replying to specified 'id' given by user with a text
+  - Replying to a specified 'id' provided by the user with a text.

-PS- There are many limiations to having free access since it does this much only as of 2024

---> You can only use "Twitterbot.py" as of now
+## Limitations
+- Due to using OAuth access, the bot has limited functionality.
+- As of 2024, it can only perform the actions mentioned above.

+## Usage
+- Use `Twitterbot.py` to interact with the bot.
+- Before using the bot, ensure you have installed Tweepy.
+You can install it by opening your command prompt and typing: pip install tweepy

+- Make sure you have installed the latest version of Tweepy.

+## Notes
-If you have more access to the api then you can do much more like following someone, retweet, like a post/tweet etc.
+- If you have more access to the Twitter API, you can extend the functionality of the bot to perform additional actions such as following someone, retweeting, liking a post/tweet, etc.

-prerequisites:
+## Prerequisites
-Must have installed tweepy
--->You can do this by simply opening your cmd and type, pip install tweepy Make sure you have installed the latest version
+- Must have installed Tweepy.
+You can do this by simply opening your command prompt and typing:

+##Feel free to contribute to the project or reach out if you have any questions or suggestions!